bitemyapp/presentations/monad_transformers/transformers.md

 # A mechanical demonstration of kinds

-We can use Haskell to infer the kind of a type and tell us what it is in the REPL using `:kind`, oft abbreviated to `:k`.
+We can ask Haskell to infer the kind of a type and tell us what it is in the REPL using `:kind`, oft abbreviated to `:k`.

 ```haskell
 Prelude> data Trivial0 = Trivial